erickweyunga/uncovr/CONTRIBUTING.md

 ## License

-By contributing to Uncover, you agree that your contributions will be licensed under the MIT License.
+By contributing to Uncovr, you agree that your contributions will be licensed under the MIT License.